vivekraj21/X-BLOGGER/README.md

 # Motto
-- It is a SpringBoot application which provide REST APIs to admin for posting, updating, deleting blog whereas users can comment on post.
+- It is a SpringBoot application which provide REST APIs to admin for posting, updating, deleting blog whereas users can read and comment on post.

 # Features :